Purpose: To properly account for receipts and disbursements of Student Activity Funds

 Student activity funds are subject to State and Federal Purchasing Laws, including (but not limited to):

-When all funds are raised by or collected from students to support the purchase of student oriented items and materials such as field trips, yearbook, class rings, and a class gift, competitive bidding is no longer required.
+• Competitive bidding is no longer required When all funds are raised by or collected from students to support the purchase of student-oriented items and materials such as field trips, yearbooks, class rings, and a class gift.

 Receipt of Funds:

-• All funds will be collected by the Activity Advisor and submitted to the School Treasurer.
-These funds will be deposited within two working days into the established bank account for Student Activity Funds at PNC.
+• The Activity Advisor will collect all funds and submit them to the School Treasurer in a timely manner.
+The funds will be deposited into the established bank account for Student Activity Funds at PNC within two working days.

 • Large balances should not be permitted to accumulate.
-Money should not be raised or collected unless there is a definite purpose for doing so.
+Money should not be raised or collected unless there is a definite purpose.

-• All deposited funds will be recorded by the School Treasurer in the Student Activity accounting records using the District software.
+• The School Treasurer will record all deposited funds in the Student Activity accounting records using the District software.

 • The Student Activity Account is reconciled by the Treasurer of School Monies